CCSI-Toolset/fixed_bed_adsorption/README.md

 ### Step 2: Process the data for MO analysis

-- Run `Counterflow_Jacobian_organize.ipynb` to organize the sensitivity data to .csv files that MO code use
+- Run `Counterflow_Jacobian_process.ipynb` to organize the sensitivity data to .csv files that MO code use

 ### Step 3: Run MO analysis